 (6) Records shall be kept of oral examinations.
 Students must be informed of the results of the oral examination immediately after the examination.
 In the case of failed exams, reasons shall be given to the student and entered in the examination record.
-The examination records must be retained for three years after completion of study or withdrawal from the degree programme or postgraduate $course.^{11}$
+The examination records must be retained for three years after completion of study or withdrawal from the degree programme or postgraduate course.

-9 E.g. individual examinations, term paper, participation.
+&lt;sup>10 E.g. individual examinations, term paper, participation.

-10 Technical aids must be checked for technical and legal compliance prior to the examination.
+&lt;sup>11 Technical aids must be checked for technical and legal compliance prior to the examination.